 Years ago when our old house was up for sale, I mixed up a big batch of cookie dough and froze it in little cookie dough mounds.
-When we’d get a call from a realtor telling us that they were on their way with a client to come take a look at our house, I’d quickly heat up the oven, take out some frozen cookie dough and bake up 6 cookies.
+When we’d get a call from a realtor telling us that they were on their way with a client to come take a look at our house, I’d quickly heat up the oven, take out some frozen cookie dough and bake up 6 chocolate chip cookies.
 I figured that the scent of freshly baked cookies wafting through all of the rooms in our house would be a good selling point.
 Home-baked cookies are MAGICAL that way.
-We sold our house!
-Here’s my latest cookie recipe: Peanut Butter Chocolate Chip Oatmeal Cookies with Sea Salt
+We sold our house in less than 30 days!

-This recipe all begins with a typical peanut butter cookie dough.
+This recipe begins with a typical peanut butter cookie dough.
 Oats and chocolate chips are added in for texture purposes and chocolate-lovers.

 These cookies bake up sturdy and darn-near perfect.
 All of the bumps and lumps are in the right places.
 And you can see that the sea salt is visually minimal.
 Tasters will note a tiny bit of salty accent flavor in every cookie bite.

 So you can steer clear of the cookie aisle this week… lay off the Chips Ahoy, the Fig Newtons and the Nutter Butters, and try these instead.
-They are perfectly awesome and homemade and wayyyy more delicious than anything you’d ever buy.
+They are perfectly awesome and homemade and way more delicious than anything you’d ever buy.